Why Most New Year’s Resolutions Fail—But Yours Won’t

 “Instead of only setting goals for the full year, set goals for each month that work toward your larger goal, and revisit them monthly,” says Nazima Qureshi, M.P.H., R.D.

-If your ultimate goal is to run a 10K, for example, your January goal might be to jog one mile without stopping.
+If your ultimate goal is to run a 10K, your January goal might be to jog one mile without stopping.
 In February, aim for two miles, and so on.